center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

 ### 🗺️ Legend
-This document is intended to be used as a operational guide for a purple team operation.
+This document is intended to be used as an operational guide for a purple team operation.
 We recommend pausing ~2m after each step to give any detection tools or logs time to caputre the information.

 Based on the CTI Emulation Plan, each step includes the following information:
-- 📖 **Overview** - Summuary of actions that are completed in this step
+- 📖 **Overview** - Summary of actions that are completed in this step
 - 👾 **Red Team Procedures** - Red team operator instructions & commands to execute with expected output
 - 🔮 **Reference Code & Reporting** - A table with links to the source code for specific actions with cited intelligence leveraged for this action (if available)
-- 🔬 **Blue Team Notes** - key API calls, events, or telemtry for blue teams
+- 🔬 **Blue Team Notes** - key API calls, events, or telemetry for blue teams

 In-line Symbols:
 * :bulb: - callout notes